Musa Cerantonio: Australia May 2016 arrest - 'Tinnie plot'

 I tried to envision the improbable scene of five hairy mujahideen desperate not to look suspicious while hauling a deep sea fishing boat across the Outback.
 Did they want to get caught?
 After all they can now say they did what they could to reach the caliphate.
 And they will probably never have to leave Australia.

 All those involved in the plot pled guilty and received prison sentences in February 2019.
 Thorne was sentenced to three years and ten months, but by then he had already served most of his minimum time.
 Dacre, Granata, and Kadir Kaya were each sentenced to four years in prison, three years non-parole period.
 Murat Kaya was sentenced to three years and eight months, two years and nine months non-parole.

 Criminal conviction

 In May 2019, Cerantonio was sentenced to seven years in prison for his part in the 2016 plot.
 For his defense, his lawyer, Jarrod Williams, said that Musa "doesn’t always fit the profile of an Islamic extremist", as he enjoys music by the likes of AC/DC, Cold Chisel, Johnny Cash, Paul Simon and Rammstein.

+In 2022, Cerantonio was alleged to have written to Graeme Wood from Port Phillip Prison and announced he had renounced both ISIS and Islam.
+He expressed regret for his support of ISIS and activity on their behalf, saying, "Seeing individuals dedicate themselves to tyrannical death cults led by suicidal maniacs is bad enough.
+Knowing that I may have contributed to their choices is terrible."

+Cerantonio was said to have stated that he had begun to study the Quran in greater detail in prison, particularly the 18th chapter, where Dhu'l-Qarnayn appears.
+He noticed similarities between Dhu'l-Qarnayn and an Aramaic story about Alexander the Great, and thought the Aramaic text had been plagiarized from the Quran, but after acquiring a copy of the Aramaic text and translating it himself, he determined that in fact the Quran had been plagiarized from the Aramaic story, not the other way around.
+He told Wood, "Realizing that Dhu-l Qarnayn was not at all a real person but was rather based on a fictional account of Alexander the Great instantly left me with only one possible conclusion: The Quran was not divinely inspired."